 Size and historical use are key differences.
 Pit Bulls are larger and were historically used for different tasks.

 The term "pit bull" is often used broadly and may refer to several breeds.
-The American Pit Bull Terrier is recognized by the United Kennel Club (UKC) and the American Dog Breeders Association (ADBA).
+The American Pit Bull Terrier is recognised by the United Kennel Club (UKC) and the American Dog Breeders Association (ADBA).

 Despite their controversial reputation, many people appreciate Pit Bulls for their loyalty, intelligence, and affectionate nature.
 Responsible ownership is crucial in promoting positive perceptions of the breed.